mbencherif/Gesture-recognition/README.md

 # HandGestureRecognition
-In this project, I use Hybrid-7 which is a model focus on hand gesture recognition.<br>
+In this project, I created Hybrid-7 which is a model focus on hand gesture recognition.<br>
 # what is Hybrid-7
 7 convolutional layers.<br>
 6 maxpooling layers.<br>